rezaulkhan111/SearchMVVM_App/README.md

     * Coroutines - perform background operations.
     * Flow - handle the stream of data asynchronously that executes sequentially.
     * Dagger hilt - a pragmatic lightweight dependency injection framework.
+    * [Network Bound Resource](https://medium.com/android-news/making-android-jetpacks-networkboundresource-work-in-offline-mode-fd06ef545ec1) An algorithm that provides an easy function to fetch resources from both the database and the network.
     * Jetpack
         * Room - a persistence library provides an abstraction layer over SQLite.
         * LiveData - is an observable data holder.